 98% of people might open your SMS but every individual contact within a campaign has dozens of communications channels in the palm of their hand today.
 And therefore, are now much more particular about what they respond to depending on the platform and timing through which the message is sent.

-For many, an SMS with a basic response prompt won’t be enough to fulfil their need for more information.
+For many, an SMS with a basic response prompt won’t be enough to fulfill their need for more information.

 2. Creating a single view of the customer

-A single customer view (SCV) provides organizations with the ability to track audience activity and their communications across every channel.
+A single customer view (SCV) provides organizations with the ability to track the activity of their target audience and their communications across various channels.

-When the SCV and communications are managed via one platform, powerful reporting and analytics provide detailed insights into how interactions and behaviours will drive future engagement.
+When the SCV and communications are managed via one platform, powerful reporting and analytics provide detailed insights into how interactions and behaviors will drive future engagement.

-By developing a better picture of each customer and their communications journey, organizations will have the intel for future interactions which are more engaging and meaningful, helping to increase the lifetime value of each customer.
+By developing a better picture of each customer, their buyer persona, and their communications journey, organizations will have the intel for future interactions which are more engaging and meaningful, helping to increase the lifetime value of each customer.

 Siloed communications are executed as a series of individual efforts connected only by similar branding.
 In contrast, an SCV approach connects the marketing efforts.